Yahoo Life Shopping

 • Wish it had a mini, anti-screw-style brush tool

-Last but certainly not least is the Dyson V12 Detect Slim Origin, which is a lean, mean — sometimes fluorescent green! — cleaning machine.
+Last but certainly not least is the Dyson V12 Detect Slim, which is a lean, mean — sometimes fluorescent green! — cleaning machine.

 What sets this stick apart from some Dyson models (like the Dyson V8) is that it offers 60 minutes of run time and has a sophisticated LCD screen with battery life, modes and cleaning reads.
 What sets it apart from most Dyson models is that it’s powered with a push button (meaning you don’t have to keep pressing the operating switch).

-What we really geeked out on however, and why we’re choosing the V12 Detect Slim Origin for our hardwood category, is that it comes with a special fluffy brush roller — complete with a neon green light that illuminates everything in its path — designed for hard surfaces specifically.
+But what we really geeked out on, and why we’re choosing the V12 Detect Slim for our hardwood category, is that it comes with a special fluffy brush roller — complete with a neon green light that illuminates everything in its path — for hard surfaces specifically.

 It got every bit of material in our “kitchen sink” test, no matter how small or creviced the grain.
 Because the roller is soft and the brush cleaner head is narrow and nimble, we were able to use it against walls and in tighter spaces, such as around bathroom toilets, without having to swap in different attachments or worry about banging up baseboards.
 At just over 5 pounds, this sleek specimen also happens to be the most lightweight we tested, gliding over hardwood surfaces gently but swiftly without scuffing them.